NeoSkin7/Website/site/content/skinnermedia/team.md

 ![Tyler Rocha](https://pbs.twimg.com/profile_images/1495749228924182531/V4Xoji1b.jpg)

-Tyler Rocha is the scientific advisor and general advisor for many of the organisations projects and helps out
+Tyler Rocha is the scientific advisor and general advisor for many of the organisations projects including SkinnerScience and NeoSki.
+He is also well-known for his extensive crazy scientific ideas, many of which would definitely not work...

-# Oliver Heckford, The Trusty Sidekick

-Oliver Heckford

 # Evan Le Sueur, The Tallest of Them All

 ![Evan Le Sueur](https://pbs.twimg.com/profile_images/1517516442366877696/6iS2viQy_400x400.jpg)

-Evan Le Sueur
+Evan Le Sueur is the Executive Producer of LocalAreaRadio, the video and audio media branch of SkinnerMedia.
+The tallest of the team, he has a towering stature over the media industry.

+## Oliver Heckford, The Eager Scout

+Oliver Heckford is the head administratior for Salamander Explorers and the joint head administrator for the Poole North Scout Group.
+He acts as the Scouting advisor on both of these websites that are produced by The Crofton.

-# Ephram Matocha, The Eager Student
+## Ephram Matocha, The Learned Student

 Ephram Matocha